1Oleksandra/PHOTOSNAP/README.md

 # 📸 PHOTOSNAP

-Багатосторінковий адаптивний сайт, створений з використанням HTML, CSS та JavaScript. Реалізовано модульну структуру, інтерактивні компоненти та асинхронну логіку.
+A multi‑page responsive website built with HTML, CSS, and JavaScript.

-## ⚙️ Технології
+It includes modular structure, interactive components, and asynchronous logic.

-- **HTML5** — семантична розмітка, багатосторінкова структура
+## ⚙️ Technologies

-- **CSS3** — адаптивна верстка з використанням `flex`, `grid`, `position`, `table`, `clamp()`, `media queries`
+- HTML5 — semantic markup, multi‑page structure
-- **JavaScript** — логіка навігації, вставка компонентів, асинхронні запити
+- CSS3 — responsive layout using flex, grid, position, table, clamp(), media queries

-## 🔧 Реалізовано
+- JavaScript — navigation logic, component insertion, asynchronous requests

-- 🔄 **Багатосторінкова навігація** — кожна сторінка має окрему HTML-структуру
+## 🔧 Implemented

-- 🍔 **Бургер-меню** — реалізовано на JavaScript для мобільних пристроїв
+- 🔄 Multi‑page navigation — each page has its own HTML structure
-- 💰 **Перемикач ціни** — інтерактивний toggle між місячною та річною оплатою
+- 🍔 Burger menu — built with JavaScript for mobile devices
-- 🧩 **Header, Footer та повторювані блоки** — винесені в окремі HTML-файли, динамічно додаються через js
+- 💰 Price toggle — interactive switch between monthly and yearly payment
-- 🖼️ **Галерея** — контент завантажується з окремого `gallery.json` файлу
+- 🧩 Header, Footer, and reusable blocks — separated into HTML files and dynamically added via JavaScript
-- 🔄 **Fetch-запити** — для завантаження компонентів та даних
+- 🖼️ Gallery — content loaded from a separate gallery.json file
-- ⏳ **Асинхронність** — використано `async/await` для плавної роботи
+- 🔄 Fetch requests — for loading components and data
-- 📱 **Адаптивна верстка** — продумана для мобільних, планшетів і десктопів
+- ⏳ Asynchronous logic — using async/await for smooth performance
-- 📊 **Таблиці та нестандартні елементи** — стилізовані та адаптовані для різних екранів
+- 📱 Responsive layout — designed for mobile, tablets, and desktops
--
+- 📊 Tables and custom elements — styled and adapted for different screens

-## 🎥 Візуальна демонстрація
+## 🎥 Visual Demo

 ![Demo](assets/PHOTOSNUB.gif)

-## 📱 Адаптивність
+## 📱 Responsiveness

-Сайт коректно відображається на:
+The website displays correctly on:

-- 📱 Мобільних пристроях
+- 📱 Mobile devices
-- 💻 Планшетах
+- 💻 Tablets
-- 🖥️ Десктопах
+- 🖥️ Desktops

-## 🚀 Запуск
+## 🚀 How to Run

-1. Завантаж та відкрий index.html
+- Download and open index.html